jrwellshpc/slurm_power_saving/README.md

 Final Steps:
 1. Find a place to put your suspend, node_shutdown, resume, and node_startup scripts.
 They need to be available on every node.
 Mine are in /opt/system/slurm/etc. Please note how I am using eth-tool to ensure the g bit is set on the network adapter before shutdown, so that wake-on-lan works.
 2. Ensure those .sh files are executable.
 Github seems to mess this up.
 3. Edit slurm.conf.
 Be sure to change your SuspendProgram and ResumeProgram locations to where you put your scripts.
+You'll also want to set the suspendable nodes into a STATE=CLOUD. <-- VERY IMPORTANT.
 4. Run "scontrol reconfigure" to make the changes permanent.
 5. Wait.
 Remember.
 Wait.
 6. See if your idle nodes become idle~ in sinfo.